Psychology Curriculum

 We acquire and process information most adaptively via an active mind, which seeks to gather all the available facts, discover new ones, and weigh the various pros and cons.
 This represents an autonomous, inquisitive consciousness in search of truths, both internal and external.

 Of course many factors need to be considered in the search for truth.
 Context of knowledge and the topic at hand are important.
-Whether on the philosophical, psychological, or scientific level, we need to accept and embrace the facts of reality that we do know as well as those that we discover.
+Whether on the philosophical, psychological, or scientific level, we need to accept and embrace the facts of reality that we know as well as those that we will discover.

 assertiveness and social skills